dannguyen/sf-ethics-lobbyist-sql/README.md

 ORDER BY yearmonth ASC, techname ASC;
 ~~~

-(obviously, this kind of query is prone to error, as in, not knowing/remembering the names to look for)
+Obviously, this kind of manual categorization is prone to error, such as, not knowing/remembering the names to look for.
+Or when companies go through a third-party with a different name...

-It's interesting to see the contacts by company for the most recent 3 months, sorted in order of most contacts.
+It's interesting to filter the contacts by company for the most recent 3 months, sorted in order of most contacts.
 What's Lyft up to these days?

 ~~~sql